opsschool/curriculum/boot_process_101.rst

 ===============================

 Various run levels have been defined to bring the system up in different states.
-In general, the following run levels are consistent in the majority of Linux distributions:
+In general, the following run levels are consistent in most Linux
+distributions:

 * 0: Halt the system
 * 1: Single User Mode